Programs and Services

 ASSISTANT CHILD ADVOCATE: MARIA W. CRUZ, Ed.D.

-Maria serves as lead for the OCA on matters involving the delivery of state funded services to children with complex mental health, developmental, or other support needs. for 28 years, advocating for the preservation of children with their families as well as the safety, well-being and permanency for the children served by the Department.
+Maria serves as lead for the OCA on matters involving the delivery of state funded services to children with complex mental health, developmental, or other support needs.
+Prior to coming to the OCA.
+Maria worked at the State Department of Children and Families where she served as a Social Work Supervisor for ongoing services for 28 years, advocating for the preservation of children with their families as well as the safety, well-being and permanency for the children served by the Department.
+Maria has served on numerous public committees and commissions that ensured access to services for the elderly, people with disabilities and undocumented immigrants.

 Maria holds degrees from Springfield College (B.S.), Springfield College School of Social Work (M.S.W.) and Capella University (Ed.D).